Link Search Menu Expand Document

 Late Policy

-• There will be weekly practice questions assigned on Tophat (most of the questions will be answered during lectures).
+• There will be weekly participation questions assigned on Tophat (most of the questions will be answered during lectures).
 You will have more than one chance to answer the questions.
 The deadline for correcting participation questions are as follows:

 • All participation questions for weeks 1 - 7 must be completed before week 7.